JGeek00/droid-hole/README.md

 ## Privacy policy
 DroidHole does not collect any personal user data.
 All data stored into the application is kept on the user's device.

+## Disclaimer
+This is an unofficial application.
+The Pi-hole team and the development of the Pi-hole software is not related in any way with this application.

 ## Third party libraries
 - [provider](https://pub.dev/packages/provider)
 - [sqflite](https://pub.dev/packages/sqflite)